Over 400 Tutor positions are offered each year at HIPPY sites across Australia, providing paid employment for some HIPPY parents.

 Entering the job market can be a daunting experience, so HIPPY provides support for parents to make this transition.
 Tutors are part-time positions where the parent is employed by the local HIPPY provider to work with the Coordinator to deliver the program to HIPPY parents in their community.

-As a Tutor, you get training and work through activities with the Coordinator ahead of visiting families.
-You get knowledge about early childhood education, the theory behind it, and connecting with other services in the area.
-You can also gain the opportunity to train or pursue further study such as accredited training or workplace-focussed corporate training.
+Tutors are provided training through activities with a dedicated Coordinator ahead of visiting families.
+They build knowledge about early childhood education, the theory behind it, and connect with other services in the area.
+Tutors also gain the opportunity to train or pursue further study such as accredited training or workplace-focussed corporate training.

 Working as a Tutor makes me feel satisfied and happy.
 HIPPY provides an opportunity for me to learn how to be my child’s first teacher.
 HIPPY is a fun program and we are learning so many things.
 My whole family is involved in learning through HIPPY!
 I am so happy for having the opportunity to work as a Tutor.
 I learned how to spend quality time with my child, with other HIPPY parents and even my friends.
 I have gained lot of confidence because of HIPPY.
 Thank you, HIPPY!